pip-services/pip-services-docs/content/en/net/recipes/_index.md

 ### [Configuration](configuration)

 The Pip.Services Toolkit offers a simple but very flexible mechanism for component configuration.
 Configurations can be loaded from various sources - configuration files, command line parameters, environment variables, configuration services, etc. Once loaded, they are passed to the specific component, which configures itself accordingly.
-In this recipe, we"ll be taking a look at this mechanism"s capabilities and how it can be utilized.
+In this recipe, we'll be taking a look at this mechanism"s capabilities and how it can be utilized.

 ### [Component References](component_references)